πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 No delivery or ordering guarantees.

-Uses: video streaming, online games, DNS
+Used by: video streaming, online games, DNS.

 Required Headers